farfarawaylabs/bernstein_ai_framework/README.md

 ## Framework Components

-- **Conductor** (`@conductor.ts`): Orchestrates the lifecycle of an AI agent, managing conversation flow, task delegation, and user input handling.
+- **Conductor** ([`conductor.ts`](./src/framework/conductor.ts)): Orchestrates the lifecycle of an AI agent, managing conversation flow, task delegation, and user input handling.

-- **Operator** (`@operators.ts`): Manages and executes agent tools (skills), providing methods to retrieve and execute them either sequentially or in parallel.
+- **Operator** ([`operators.ts`](./src/framework/operators.ts)): Manages and executes agent tools (skills), providing methods to retrieve and execute them either sequentially or in parallel.

 - **Skills (Tools)**: Users can encapsulate any function as a tool to enhance agent capabilities.
-A variety of pre-built skills are available under the `@tools` folder, serving as examples for building custom tools.
+A variety of pre-built skills are available under the [`tools`](./src/tools) folder, serving as examples for building custom tools.

 - **Conversation and State**: The conductor uses these to persist the state of a task.
-Developers can plug in their own state management solutions, with example implementations for Cloudflare KV and Supabase available under the `@state` folder.
+Developers can plug in their own state management solutions, with example implementations for Cloudflare KV and Supabase available under the [`state`](./src/state) folder.

 ## How to Build and Run Agents

-To build an agent, developers need to implement the abstract class `BaseAgent`.
+To build an agent, developers need to implement the abstract class [`BaseAgent`](./src/framework/agents/BaseAgent.ts).
 This provides a structured way to define the agent's behavior and capabilities.
-You can find multiple sample implementations of agents under the `@agents` folder to see how to build them.
+You can find multiple sample implementations of agents under the [`@agents`](./src/agents) folder to see how to build them.

 ### Key Points:

 - **Encapsulation as Tools**: Agents can be encapsulated as tools and provided to other agents as skills.
 This allows agents to delegate work to other agents, creating a flexible and scalable system.
-Developers can see examples of this under the `@tools` folder.
+Developers can see examples of this under the [`tools`](./src/tools) folder.

 - **Delegation and Composition**: The framework's flexibility comes from its ability to delegate tasks across multiple agents.
 Agents can delegate work to other agents, which can further delegate tasks, creating a chain of responsibility and expertise.